Tray-n-Error/add_ppl_to_dept/README.md

 It is the first project I have "finished" without any help.

-!!! the departments and names will not be saved when the project is cancelled !!!
+!!! the departments and names will not be saved when the project is exited !!!